ADITYAVOFFICIAL/ADITYAVOFFICIAL/README.md

 - 👨‍💻 Aspiring Tech Enthusiast with a Passion for Learning and Sharing 🚀

-- 📚 I'm currently a **2nd-year student** at **SRM Institute of Science and Technology, Kattankulathur**, pursuing Computer Science Engineering with a focus on Big Data Analytics.
+- 📚 I'm currently a **2nd-year student** at **SRM Institute of Science and Technology, Kattankulathur**, pursuing Computer Science Engineering w/s Big Data Analytics.

 - ✍️ Alongside my studies, I enjoy **writing blogs** on a variety of topics, exploring the intersection of technology and the world.